Facebook is making its own digital currency and could become the largest bank in the world. Here’s why…

 You buy a latte at Starbucks, you tap your phone at the counter to pay with Facebook coins instead of Apple Pay or Google Wallet.
 Facebook will definitely roll out marketing incentives for users to pay with their Facebook mobile wallets at the point of purchase.
 This is how existing mobile wallets battle it out for market share.

-But why would you buy Facebook coins in the first place?
+But why would you buy Facebook coins to deposit into your mobile wallet in the first place?
+Because of e-commerce.

 When Facebook coins launch, it could bring e-commerce to a whole new level.

 Facebook will achieve its dream of online merchants being able to post and sell items directly within its apps, down to the payment process.
-No more clicking links to 3rd party sites.
 No more typing in credit card or PayPal account details.
 Online shopping will become a two-step process in Facebook apps.
 I see, I like, I click buy, I hit confirm.
 Facebook coins move from my mobile wallet to the seller immediately.

 There will be no exchange rate spreads and far lower transaction fees.
 Social networks, instant messaging and e-commerce will become truly integrated.
 Consumers will come to expect the convenience of two-click transactions.
 Existing e-commerce platforms using traditional payment gateways will have to adapt to compete.

-Note: The above scenarios have been the case in China with WeChat wallet and Alipay for many years now.
+Note: The above scenarios has been the case in China with WeChat wallet and Alipay for many years now.

 Facebook becomes the biggest currency in the world